Automatic Push Recording

 If you have cloned the repository you need to work on, navigate to it, and then update the remote server URL from which you fetch changes from.
 For example, if your default server is origin (in most cases), run:

-Disabling gittuf’s automatic metadata management for a repository simply requires removing the gittuf:: prefix from the remote URL.
+Disabling gittuf’s automatic push recording and verification for a repository simply requires removing the gittuf:: prefix from the remote URL.
 For example, if your default server is origin, run:

-Next, let’s take a look at how gittuf metadata is managed manually, without git-remote-gittuf with Manual Metadata Management.
+Next, let’s take a look at how pushes are recorded manually, without git-remote-gittuf with Manual Push Recording.

 Copyright © 2025 gittuf a Series of LF Projects, LLC.
 For web site terms of use, trademark policy and other project policies please see https://lfprojects.org/.